 GRAD 707 - Professional Responsibilities and Conduct I (1).
 Students learn to identify general and discipline-specific professional norms and obligations for the responsible practice of science.
-Emphasizes development of professional decisionmaking skills.
-This course or equivalent is required for Reynolda campus Master's students who will be supported on federal grants.
+Emphasizes development of professional decision-making skills.
+This course or equivalent is required for Arts and Sciences Master's students who will be supported on federal grants.
 Pass/Fail.